ergochat/ergo/docs/MANUAL.md

 ## Channel Modes

-These are the modes that can be set on channels when you're an oper!
+These are the modes that can be set on channels when you're a channel operator!

 ### +b - Ban